FoundationStereo: Zero-Shot Stereo Matching: Related Work

 \section{Related Work}

 \boldparagraphstart{Deep Stereo Matching.} Recent advances in stereo matching have been driven by deep learning, significantly enhancing accuracy and generalization.
 Cost volume aggregation methods construct cost volumes from unary features and perform 3D CNN for volume filtering~\cite{xu2020aanet,yang2020waveletstereo,shen2021cfnet,mao2021uasnet,shen2022pcw,chen2023learning}, though the high memory consumption prevents direct application to high resolution images.
 Iterative refinement methods, inspired by RAFT~\cite{teed2020raft}, bypasses the costly 4D volume construction and filtering by recurrently refining the disparity~\cite{lipson2021raft,zhao2023high,tosi2024neural,gong2024learning,crestereo,jing2023uncertainty,selective_stereo,chen2024mocha}.
 While they generalize well to various disparity range, the recurrent updates are often time-consuming, and lack long-range context reasoning.
 Recent works~\cite{igev,xu2024igevpp} thus combine the strengths of cost filtering and iterative refinement.
 With the tremendous progress made by vision transformers, another line of research~\cite{li2021revisiting,guo2022context,weinzaepfel2023croco} introduces transformer architecture to stereo matching, particularly in the unary feature extraction stage.
 Despite their success on per-domain fine-tuning setup, zero-shot generalization still remains challenging.
 To tackle this problem, \cite{zhang2020domain,zhang2025learning,chuah2022itsa,chang2023domain,rao2023masked,liu2022graftnet} explore learning domain-invariant features for cross-domain generalization, with a focus on training on Scene Flow~\cite{sceneflow2016} dataset.
+Concurrent work \cite{bartolomei2024stereo} achieves remarkable zero-shot generalization with monocular prior enhanced correlation volumes.
 However, the strong generalizability of vision foundation models emerged in other tasks that is supported by scaling law has yet to be fully realized in stereo matching for practical applications.